SpongeBob's Atlantis SquarePantis (video game): Console versions

 The main characters (SpongeBob, Patrick, Sandy, Squidward, Mr. Krabs, and Plankton) have different abilities, most often, these abilities are related to them in one way or another.
 SpongeBob can use his spatula to flip things and open a portcullis.
 Patrick can lift other characters or an anchor and throw them over to another platform and then pull him across.
 Squidward, on the other hand, uses the tentacles on his feet to run across moving carpets and on treadmills to break open doors or a portcullis.
 Mr. Krabs uses his pockets to attract him to money and sometimes clear path by absorbing the money.
 He can also get across platforms by being attracted to the money across.
 Sandy uses her lasso to get over the gaps by grabbing bridge handles and opening the bridges herself by pulling the lasso.
 She can also grab things or other characters.
 Plankton does not have any special moves and can only be played as in certain missions, in two of them, he drives the green tank.
-Only five voice actors return to portray themselves from the TV special: Tom Kenny, Bill Fagerbakke, Carolyn Lawrence, Rodger Bumpass and Doug Lawrence.